m8than/RWKV-World-Tokenizer-CPP/README.md

 tokenizer_cpp = world_tokenizer_cpp.TRIE_TOKENIZER("rwkv_vocab_v20230424.txt")
 ```

-It's a drop in replacement (apart from the fact you can't multiprocess with it, you'll eed to initialise it multiple times).
+It's a drop in replacement (apart from the fact you can't multiprocess with it, you'll need to initialise it multiple times).